 There is little more annoying than finding out halfway through a grow that you have a tent full of hermaphrodite weed plants.
 Or even one hermaphroditic plant, as it can ruin your entire crop.
 But what exactly is a hermaphrodite cannabis plant?
 And can you avoid breeding such specimens?

-When cannabis is grown indoors, it is preferable to leave it unfertilised.
-Once cannabis plants have been fertilised, they will stop producing flowers and devote their energy to producing seed.
-A fertilised cannabis plant is, therefore, less potent and produces less cannabis than an unfertilised cannabis plant.
-The Spanish term sensi milla stands for strong, potent weed and literally means “without seed”.
+When cannabis is grown indoors, it is preferable to leave it unfertilized.
+Once cannabis plants have been fertilized, they will stop producing flowers and devote their energy to producing seed.
+A fertilized cannabis plant is, therefore, less potent and produces less cannabis than an unfertilized cannabis plant.
+The Spanish term Sensimilla stands for strong, potent weed and literally means “without seed”.

 What is a Hermaphrodite cannabis plant?

 Monoecious, or unisexual plants also occur in cannabis plants in some cases: male and female flowers on a single plant.
 This is an evolutionary survival strategy that allows cannabis plants to reproduce in an emergency, even when there are no males around.
 However, there are two causes for a female cannabis plant to produce male flowers.
 In some cases, stress causes a cannabis plant to become a hermaphrodite, and in other cases, cannabis plants have a genetic predisposition to it.

 The issues with feminized seeds